Altania5/altanian-coffee-shop/README.md

-# Altanian Coffee - Full Stack Application
+# Altanian Coffee Shop - Full Stack Application

 A modern coffee shop management system built with React frontend and Node.js/Express backend.

 ## Description

-Welcome to Altanian Coffee!
+Welcome to Altanian Coffee Shop!
 This application provides a seamless experience for customers to browse our menu, place orders, and for staff to manage inventory and customer requests.
 Built with modern web technologies and designed for scalability.

 ## Architecture